Free shipping on orders $100 or more!

 Menopause Society Certified

-Dr. Jason Kizer holds Menopause Society Certification — a credential earned by a small number of pharmacists in the country who complete specialized training in menopause and hormone health.
+Jason Kizer, PharmD holds Menopause Society Certification — a credential earned by a small number of pharmacists in the country who complete specialized training in menopause and hormone health.

 When your provider prescribes bioidentical hormone therapy, we compound it in our USP-800 compliant facility — tailored to the strength, form, and delivery method your provider specifies.